api-platform/admin/CONTRIBUTING.md

 #### Running Admin through Storybook

-If you don't have an existing API Platform application, or don't want to use `yarn link`, you can use one of the bundled example APIs, and visualize the admin through [Storybook](https://storybook.js.org/).
+If you don't have an existing API Platform application, or don't want to use `yarn link`, you can run and visualize the admin through Docker and [Storybook](https://storybook.js.org/).

+This development stack consists of two containers:
+- `pwa`: containing the `<Admin>` sources and Storybook
+- `php`: holding the API sources

 Install everything: